My Alcon | United States

 • Read all instructions prior to use.

-• The handpiece is non-sterile and must be cleaned and sterilized prior to each use (refer to Handpiece Preparation section of this Instructions for Use).
-Failure to properly sterilize handpiece could result in serious infection (e.g., endophthalmitis and systemic
+• The handpiece is non-sterile and must be cleaned and sterilized prior to each use (refer to Handpiece Preparation section of Instructions for Use).
+Failure to properly sterilize handpiece could result in serious infection (e.g., endophthalmitis and systemic infection).

 • Use of hydrogen peroxide may discolor titanium instruments.